schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/MoreChallenges.rst.txt

 More Challenges
 ================

-If you have finished off all of steps 1 - 17, and are waiting for your classmates to catch up, take a look at the following challenges.
+If you have finished off all of steps 1 - 17, and are waiting for your classmates to catch up, take a look at the following challenges in the |reeborg_environment|.
 Some of them will require you to do a fair bit of thinking before you begin to code!
 You will likely find it helpful to think them through with paper/pencil before attempting to write out a solution on the computer.

+.. |reeborg_environment| raw:: html

+   <a href="https://sk-opentexts.github.io/reeborg" target="_blank">Reeborg environment</a>

 Star Towers - Version 1
 ------------------------